top of page

 ------

-Each event on the tour will be released as a podcast recording via the Three Ravens podcast RSS feed, and shared with our growing audience of tens of thousands of listeners worldwide, driving future publicity for and attendance to venues, exhibitions, and events.
+IMPORTANT: Each Live Show on the tour will be released as a podcast recording via the Three Ravens podcast RSS feed, and shared with our growing audience of tens of thousands of listeners worldwide, driving future publicity for and attendance to venues, exhibitions, and events.

 We also have a Merchandise Booth through which we can sell copies of the book, along with a selection of other Three Ravens merchandise (see examples here).